bswap-eng/ethereum-package/README.md

 # A list of locators for grafana dashboards to be loaded be the grafana service
 grafana_additional_dashboards: []

+# Whether the environment should be persistent; this is WIP and is slowly being rolled out accross services
+# Note this requires Kurtosis greater than 0.85.49 to work
+# Note Erigon, Besu, Teku persistence is not currently supported with docker.
+# Defaults to false
+persistent: false

 # Supports three valeus
 # Default: "null" - no mev boost, mev builder, mev flood or relays are spun up